philmayes/midi_maker/README.md

 ### Syntax
 The text file syntax is a list of commands with the format: `command param1=value1 param2=value2...`.
 Values are case-sensitive.
 By convention, a param name is plural when it can take multiple values separated by commas.
+Some command names like `rhythm` are used twice: to define a rhythm, and to perform a rhythm.
+They are distinguished by the syntax.
 Comments start with`;`.

 ## Definition Commands